 - building respectful and responsive relationships.

 Online copies of the VEYLDF are available here:

 Hard copies were distributed to all early childhood services in June 2016.

-Early childhood professionals, early childhood services, registered training organisations and universities can request additional copies online.
-Provide the following information:
+Early childhood professionals, early childhood services, registered training organisations and universities can: request additional copies online.
+The following information is required: